ansys/pystk/doc/source/api/ansys/stk/core/graphics/IMaximumCountPathPrimitiveUpdatePolicyFactory.rst

 IMaximumCountPathPrimitiveUpdatePolicyFactory
 =============================================

-.. py:class:: IMaximumCountPathPrimitiveUpdatePolicyFactory
+.. py:class:: ansys.stk.core.graphics.IMaximumCountPathPrimitiveUpdatePolicyFactory

    object

    path primitive update policy that removes points from remove location when the number of points in the path exceeds maximum count.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IMaximumCountPathPrimitiveUpdatePolicyFactory

 Overview
 --------